IshchenkoRoman/GetNextLine/README.md

  2. What we call a “line” is a succession of characters that end with ’\n’ (ascii code 0x0a) or with End Of File (EOF).
  3. Function prototyped as follow :
      - ``` int get_next_line(const int fd, char **line); ```
- 4. The first parameter is the file descriptor that will be used to rea
+ 4. The first parameter is the file descriptor that will be used to read.
- 5. The second parameter is the address of a pointer to a character that will be used to save the line read from the file descriptor
+ 5. The second parameter is the address of a pointer to a character that will be used to save the line read from the file descriptor.
  6. The return value can be 1, 0 or -1 depending on whether a line has been read, when the reading has been completed, or if an error has happened respectively.
  7. Function *get_next_line* return its result without ’\n’.